-Erosion and sediment control temporary best management practices (BMPs) installed during construction are presented in the site-specific Stormwater Pollution Prevention Plan required as part of the National Pollutant Discharge Elimination System California State Water Board Construction General Permit.
+Erosion and sediment control temporary best management practices (BMPs) installed during construction are presented in the site-specific Stormwater Pollution Prevention Plan required as part of the National Pollutant Discharge Elimination System California State Water Resources Control Board Construction General Permit.

 Following demolition and the final placement of material within remaining facilities (if applicable), permanent BMPs will be installed for final stabilization.
-Final stabilization will be completed in accordance with the Stormwater Pollution Prevention Plan and the design package and consists of capping by placing native rock and soil as a final cover material.
-For areas where the fines content of the surface material is greater than 30%, the area will be hydroseeded by distributing a mulch tackifier and native seed mix.
+Final stabilization consists of capping by placing native rock borrowed from within the limits of work as specified in the Definite Decommissioning Plan (Section 4.1.2) and in accordance with regulatory requirements.
+The Renewal Corporation may add a limited soil topping and may plant native vegetation, subject to consultation with the State of California.
 Monitoring and reporting required as part of the Stormwater Pollution Prevention Plan will be conducted to achieve final stabilization.